luisrodrigues154/ABD_tool/README.md

 Due to R implementation limitations, it just stores source references (R_SrcRef) inside functions/closures, and to take full advantage of the tool, running the script with Rscript has its constraints/limitations.

-The code must contain the following structure (which is, have an anonymous function wrapper):
+The code must contain the following structure (an anonymous function wrapper):
 ```
 options("keep.source"=TRUE)
 run <- function(){